CookieGamer733/Hexdump/README.md

 After compiling, move the executable to the location where you want it to be executed and add it to your PATH.

 After installation, you can run the executable by typing `hexdump` in the command line.

+### Linux

+To install hexdump, download the source code and run `make` or if you don't have make installed, you can run `gcc -Wall -Werror -O3 hexdump.c -o hexdump`

+After compiling, move the executable to `usr/bin/`.

+After installation, you can run the executable by typing `./hexdump` in the command line.

 ## Usage